 Attorney Ward Stephenson filed the lawsuit in the Eastern District of Texas against 11 asbestos manufacturers on Borel's behalf, asking for $1 million.
 Borel had worked for 30 years in the shipyards and oil refineries along the Texas-Louisiana coast.
 In 1969, he was diagnosed originally with asbestosis and later mesothelioma.

-Because there are no federal laws concerning asbestos legislation, each state has handled cases separately.
+Because there are no federal laws concerning asbestos litigation, each state has handled cases separately.
 And legislation has varied.
 Some states have restricted claims and rights of individuals, capping the amount an individual can receive, while others have not.

 Mining of Asbestos

-Fueled by the beginning of the industrial revolution, the first asbestos mines in the United States opened in Sall Mountain, Georgia, in the late 1800s.
+Fueled by the beginning of the industrial revolution, the first asbestos mines in the United States opened in Sall Mountain, Ga., in the late 1800s.
 The last mine closed in California in 2002.
 It took more than 100 years to fully understand just how deadly this mineral could be.

-Although still being produced and used extensively today in other parts of the world, asbestos has been declining in the United States since its peak in 1973 when a record 137,000 metric tons were mined.
+Although still being produced and used extensively today in other parts of the world, asbestos use has been declining in the United States since its peak in 1973 when a record 137,000 metric tons were mined.
 According to a U.S. Geological Survey, a record 803,000 metric tons were consumed that year in the U.S., and much of it was imported from Canada.

-Although consumption almost has disappeared in the United States – less than 900 tons consumed in 2009 – there still were 2 million tons produced worldwide that same year.
+Although consumption almost has disappeared in the United States – less than 900 tons were consumed in 2009 – there still were 2 million tons produced worldwide that same year.
 The most ever mined were 4.77 million tons in 1977.